datacouch-io/stem-barclays/day-2/data-lab/Lab_06_Creating_AWS_Athena_Table_from_S3_Data.md

 # Creating AWS Athena Table from S3 Data

 This lab will guide you through the steps to create a table in AWS Athena from data stored in an S3 bucket.
-By the end of this lab, you will have a functioning Athena table that you can query.
+AWS Athena is an interactive query service that makes it easy to analyze data directly in Amazon S3 using standard SQL.
+By the end of this lab, you will have a functioning Athena table that you can query to gain insights from your data.

+## Why Use AWS Athena?

+AWS Athena is a powerful tool for querying data stored in S3 without needing to set up or manage any servers.
+It is especially useful for:

+-   **Cost-Effective Analysis:**  Athena charges only for the queries you run, allowing you to analyze data at a low cost.
+-   **Serverless Architecture:**  No infrastructure to manage—just point to your data in S3 and start querying.
+-   **Ease of Use:**  Standard SQL queries make it simple for users with SQL knowledge to get started quickly.
+-   **Integration with AWS Services:**  Seamlessly integrates with AWS services like S3, Glue, and QuickSight for a full data processing and analysis pipeline.

+Using Athena allows you to quickly and easily gain insights from your data stored in S3, making it an ideal tool for data exploration and analysis.

 ## Let’s get started